by Rob Stanley

 - socialise even if you can’t get out — Host a Zoom or online cooking or game night, use the ‘watch with friends’ feature on your streaming service and catch a movie together

 - have fun even if you are on a budget— do free dance classes on Youtube, play board games with your kids, go to free museum nights, or just take a long walk in nature with friends.

 Every now and then, ask yourself ‘What would I like to do right now?’.
 Then give yourself permission to do it.

 While seemingly small in nature, each of these incremental steps can have a lasting impact not only on your rest and reward system, but also on your overall mental health.

 Can’t get motivated?
-Or never feel you can relax since the pandemic started?
+Or never feel you can relax since losing a job?
 Now is the time to seek support.
-We connect you with top London-based talk therapists, or find a UK-wide registered therapist or online counsellor on our booking platform.
+We connect you with top London-based talk therapists, or find affordable UK-wide registered therapists or online counsellor on our booking platform.

 Rob Stanley is a Canadian Registered Psychotherapist and founder of Whiteboard Counselling, proudly founded upon the dual principles of empathy and evidence.

 Berridge, K. C., & Kringelbach, M. L. (2015).
 Pleasure systems in the brain.
 Neuron, 86(3), 646-664.

 Bogacz, R. (2020).
 Dopamine role in learning and action inference.
 Elife, 9, e53262.

 Charlton, S. G., & Baas, P. H. (2006).
 Fatigue, work-rest cycles, and psychomotor performance of New Zealand truck drivers.